What is tree testing and how can it improve your site’s usability?

 The correct option is Enterprise, which can be found underneath Ways to Sell.
 93% of participants opened Ways to Sell, with 60% correctly selecting Enterprise afterwards.
 Another 24% of users clicked on other topics underneath Ways to Sell, with 10% clicking on Pricing.

-You can see more from this test by downloading our detailed report: Shopify vs Magneto UX Benchmark Test.
+You can see more from this test by downloading our detailed report: Shopify vs Magento UX Benchmark Test.

 The structure of your website looks a bit like a tree.
-There’s a hierarchy of categories and subcategories (or headings and subheadings, or topics and subtopics depending on your favourite UX terminology).
+There’s a hierarchy of categories and subcategories (or headings and subheadings, or topics and subtopics depending on your favourite UX terminology), all of which branch out from the homepage, which acts as the main tree trunk.

 Only there are less squirrels.